Daily Paper (clothing)

 Daily Paper is an Amsterdam-based menswear and womenswear fashion brand established in 2012.
-Inspired by the African heritage of its founders, together with the passion for contemporary fashion, Daily Paper is known for its ready-to-wear garments and accessories.

 Overview

-The company was founded by three friends, Hussein Suleiman, Jefferson Osei and Abderrahmane Trabsini.
-In the beginning, the trio set up a blog whereby they occasionally sold T-shirts bearing their logo.
-The company subsequently grew and amplified into a major trendsetter.
+The company was founded by three friends, Hussein Suleiman, Jefferson Osei, and Abderrahmane Trabsini.
+In the beginning, the trio set up a blog where they occasionally sold T-shirts bearing their logo.
+The company subsequently grew from there.
 Although the blog was running in 2008, the company was founded in 2010 and established in 2012.

 In 2015, they released a women's clothing parallel.
-They especially derived their design ideas from scenery in Somalia and other sub-Saharan African regions.
+They derived design ideas from scenery in Somalia and other sub-Saharan African regions.
 In the same year, they branched out to diversify from casual wear to athletic and sportswear.
 In May 2015, they began releasing limited edition silhouette jackets.